 If you live in the countryside or a regular dog walker, wellies may be part of your everyday life.
-We'd recommend a hallway bench as a shoe storage idea, as it provides a spot to sit down (we all know the struggle of trying to take of wellies while standing up.)
+We'd recommend a hallway bench as shoe storage, as it provides a spot to sit down (we all know the struggle of trying to take of wellies while standing up.)

 Designed with welly wearers in mind, the Welly Locker (opens in new tab) from Garden Trading has compartments with the height required for storage, in addition to four shoe compartments.

 If you'd like your shoe storage to serve more than one purpose, something worth considering if your hallway is short on space, opt for a more versatile unit.
 Choose a unit that has bother closed and open storage so you can keep coots and wellies in the cubby and has trainers and less appealing looking shoes in closed cabinets.

 16. Opt for a solution that suits all your storage needs

-Sometimes it can be worth considering a shoe storage idea that offers more than one option, particularly if you're short on space or want to hide your belongings away to create a more minimalist look.
+Sometimes it can be worth considering shoe storage ideas that offer more than one option, particularly if you're short on space or want to hide your belongings away to create a more minimalist look.

 17. Choose open storage for easy access

 If you think you can keep your hallway neat and tidy (forever) then a open shoe storage solution could be for you.
 It's ideal if you have a modern scheme and provides ample space for shoe storage for all the family, in addition to room for bags, brollies and wellies.

 18. Opt for all-in-one shoe storage

-Opt for a nifty unit with a combination of storage solutions if you're looking to organise the whole family’s shoes, coats and bags.
+Opt for a nifty unit with a combination of storage solutions if you're looking to organize the whole family’s shoes, coats and bags.
 They're designed to keep everyday essentials on hand and ease the frantic feel of Monday mornings.